MikelMNJ/starter-app/README.md

 *theme/common.scss* also contains class names for quick styling, such as *center*, *inline*, or common colors used in feedback and notifications, like *red*, *green*, *yellow* or *blue*.
 Additional colors can be added and exported in *theme/colors.scss*.

-## Accessing SCSS variables in .js files
+## Accessing SASS variables in .js files
 This is acheived with `yarn install sass` in *package.json* and **sass-loader: 7.2.0** or higher in *yarn.lock* (*package-lock.json* for npm).
 From there, *.scss* files can be used freely throughout the project.
 With that set, please take a look at *theme/colors.scss*.
 A set of sass variables are defined in this style-sheet and exported using `:export {}`.  *colors.scss* is then called in *index.scss*